PatrickSocha/DumbDNS/README.md

 - Block list refreshing
 - White list (bypass any blocked domain)
 - Rejects external IPs
-- Misses out 90% of the DNS spec (:
+- Misses out 99% of the DNS spec (:
+- Only supports A record resolution

 ### Use cases